Keir Starmer vows to strike migrants return deal with EU

 The party has also vowed to strengthen powers to restrict the movement of people smugglers by making it quicker and easier to obtain civil orders – known as serious crime prevention orders – which are used to target offenders such as terrorists and drug traffickers.

-The Labour leader told ITV his main aim was ensuring that people did not make it across the English Channel in the first place.
+Sir Keir shared his plans for greater cooperation in data sharing between British and European security forces during his meeting with Europol chiefs at the organisations HQ in the Hague on Thursday.

+The Labour leader told ITV his main aim was ensuring that people did not make it across the English Channel.
 “The first stage is: how do you work with police forces across countries to ensure that you stop people getting into the boats in the first place, and smash this vile trade?”

 He added: “And that is about working here in Europol, working across Europe, to ensure that the criminals are brought down, that they are treated in the same way that we treat terrorists.
 So that’s stage one.”